papontem/37_1_Node_PG_BizTime_Exercise/README.md

 ## /companies
 - GET /companies
+    - Returns list of companies, like {companies: [{code, name}, ...]}
 - GET /companies/[code]
+    - Return obj of company: {company: {code, name, description}}
+    - If the company given cannot be found, this should return a 404 status response.
 - POST /companies
+    - Adds a company.
+    - Needs to be given JSON like: {code, name, description}
+    - Returns obj of new company: {company: {code, name, description}}
 - PUT /companies/[code]
+    - Should return 404 if company cannot be found.
+    - Needs to be given JSON like: {name, description}
+    - Returns update company object: {company: {code, name, description}}
 - DELETE /companies/[code]
+    - Deletes company.
+    - Should return 404 if company cannot be found.
+    - Returns {status: "deleted"}

 ## /invoices
 - GET /invoices